 It has been found that many self-cleaning ovens produce and release carbon monoxide emissions into the air of a home.
 This pollutant will significantly impact indoor air quality and impact the health of those breathing in this pollutant in high levels.
 The baked-on, charred food found within the oven before conducting the self-cleaning are the main culprits behind the creation of carbon monoxide, as the high temperatures take over it will burn these items in the oven and produce this emission into the air.

-The Foobot is the first connected indoor air quality monitor, keeping track of the air around you, measuring the temperature, humidity, carbon dioxide, toxic chemicals (VOCs), and harmful particulates (PM2.5).
+The Airthings Wave Plus is a connected indoor air quality monitor that keeps track of the air around you, measuring radon levels, temperature, air pressure, humidity, TVOCs, and CO2 levels.
 The LEDs on the Foobot offer a quick snapshot of your current air quality using a smartphone app that give you details for each pollutant in the air for a given space.

 How to Remove Toxic Self-Cleaning Oven Smell from the Air